pluralsight/guides/published/other/making-a-notes-app-using-room-database/article.md

     - Runtime memory consumption is merely 250 [kbytes](https://en.wikipedia.org/wiki/Kilobyte).
     - Supported data types are INTEGER, REAL (decimals), TEXT, [BLOB](https://developer.android.com/reference/java/sql/Blob.html) (mostly used to store images but don't do it) and `null`.

 4. NoSQL : `NoSQL` simply means Objects or Documents.
-Instead of strong the data in tabular form, The data is stored in POJO form, which is extremely suitable for semi-structured or un-structured data when there is no fixed schema.
+Instead of storing the data in tabular form, The data is stored in POJO form, which is extremely suitable for semi-structured or un-structured data when there is no fixed schema.

 # SQL vs NoSQL